jonaszubindu/IRIS_FlarePrep/README.md

 All other relevant data for each observation is stored as attributes of Obs_raw_data.
 The data can then be used in the repository IRIScast to train neural networks at flare prediction and in the repository IRIS_AIA_HMI_align to create HMI/AIA IRIS aligned images.

+An example code excerpt is given in the file utils_data_prep.py at the bottom.
+Make sure you have downloaded the appropriate IRIS observation and setup the paths on your system accordingly to run this example.
+Create a directory /iris/ within this repository to store the data at.
+The data can be downloaded [here](https://www.lmsal.com/hek/hcr?cmd=view-event&event-id=ivo%3A%2F%2Fsot.lmsal.com%2FVOEvent%23VOEvent_IRIS_20150311_224758_3860107071_2015-03-11T22%3A47%3A582015-03-11T22%3A47%3A58.xml)